fredrikopenpayments/docs/docs/ais.md

 This service is used to access account information.
 ## Prerequisites
 ### Get an access token for Account Information
 Get a token to use for subsequent calls to the API.
-The scope should be set to `accountinformation`.
+The scope is set to `accountinformation`.
 ```javascript
 curl -X POST
     [AUTH_HOST]/connect/token